michaeluno/admin-page-framework/readme.txt

 - Added a utility class that checks requirements of servers such as PHP and MySQL versions etc.
 - Added the `print_type` argument to the `system` field type.
 - Added more information for the `system` field type.
+- Added (revived) the minified version and now it is be human readable.
 - Changed the timing of importing and exporting of the `import` and `export` field types to be done after performing validation callbacks.

 = 3.4.5.1 - 2014/01/01 =